ibm-cloud-docs/vmwaresolutions/services/addingzertodr.md

 Zerto is supported on {{site.data.keyword.vcf-auto}} instances that meet the following requirements:

 * VMware NSX-T™ 3.1 or later
-* VMware vSphere® 7.0
+* VMware vSphere® 7.0 or later
 {: shortdesc}

 {{site.data.content.para-promotion-services}}

-The Zerto version available for deployment is 9.7u4.
+The Zerto version available for deployment is 10.0u5.
+To upgrade from Zerto versions that are earlier than 10.0u5, you must migrate from a Microsoft Windows® Virtual Service Instance (VSI) to a Linux® virtual machine (VM).
 {: note}

 ## Before you begin
 {: #addingzertodr-req}